 Ever wondered why public restrooms have separate bins for your feminine hygiene products?
 It’s because tampons and pads expand in volume so greatly when wet that they go past the size that’s safe to flush down your toilet.
 Keep a small trash can in your bathroom that’s emptied regularly rather than flushing.

 Flammable and/or explosive substances

 Do not, under any circumstance, put flammable or explosive substances down your drain.
 It creates a potential for the explosion as the substances can react with other elements in the pipes to give toxic gases or become too warm

 Dental floss isn’t biodegradable and should be thrown in the trash.
 Whilst one little piece might not be a problem, over time it can build up in your pipes and tangle together causing a blockage.

 When you add water to flour, it turns into a bit sticky mess.
 If you try and put flour down your drain, it will mix with the water and can stick to your pipes.
 This may eventually lead to blockages.

 Flushable cat litter

 Cat litter, even brands that market themselves as flushable, should not be flushed down your toilet.
-Cat feces and urine can contain parasites which are dangerous to humans and other animals.
+Cat feces and urine can contain parasites that are dangerous to humans and other animals.
 Water treatment facilities do not kill these parasites, allowing them to remain in the water where they can potentially cause damage.
 Instead, put all kitty litter in the trash or add it to your compost heap.

 You have a trash can for a reason – use it!
 Food waste should never be put down the drain.
 Not only is it a blockage risk but if it lingers in your pipes for more than a couple of days, it will start to decompose and send unpleasant smells through your pipes and into your home.